AlexBrightwater/shellconfig/README.md

 # shellconfig
 Just my files used on all my systems.

-if problems with ssh agen, add:
+If you encounter problems with your ssh agent, add:

 #!/bin/bash
 eval `ssh-agent -s` > /dev/null

 to your home folder as start_ssl